 On the face of it, this is a very attractive value proposition and one which you might expect to be widely subscribed amongst ISVs and VARs.
 Surprisingly, this is often not the case.
 Firstly, ISVs and VARs aren’t always aware of the product vendor programs that provide access to funding; this could be because their channel partner lacks capacity in their patch, or simply because the programs are not well promoted by the product vendor.
 Secondly, the terms and conditions under which co-marketing funding is offered often seeks to restrict the beneficiaries to the exclusive promotion of the funding-partner, rather than allowing co-marketing funding to contribute to a own wider, longer-term strategy.

-In a previous post of ours titled The Vibe of Branding, we touched on that fact that heavily sales-driven companies rarely invest in branding initiatives because the return can’t be measured within quarterly sales targets.
+In a previous post of ours titled The Vibe of Branding, we touched on the fact that heavily sales-driven companies rarely invest in branding initiatives because the return can’t be measured within quarterly sales targets.
 For this same reason, long-term strategic marketing initiatives aren’t prime candidates for co-marketing funding, which is measured by the short-term sales targets of the vendor and distributed in small amounts each quarter.
 This means that ISVs and VARs inevitably end up being forced into allocating the spend to a standalone sales promotion for the product vendor which doesn’t fit within the ISVs or VARs strategic marketing plan.
 Often, significant time is spent by each party about the balance of objectives when planning co-marketing spend because each has objectives which – while having some overlap – are often poorly aligned.
-Perversely, often more time is spent arguing about the balance of objectives than actually executing the resultant campaign.
+Perversely, often more time is spent negotiating the balance of objectives than actually executing the resultant campaign.
 This inevitably leads to wasted funding and effort because neither party really ends up getting what they really want out of compromise.
 Sometimes the campaign simply doesn’t go ahead at all.

+- Identify Product Vendor Objectives.
 These will typically be about increasing indirect sales, but mapping these out formally can offer some great insight to both parties.

+- Identify ISV or VAR Objectives.
 These will come from your strategy and can include a range of things, from increasing product sales through to increasing brand awareness within your market.

+- Agree on campaign objectives.
 We have found that simply mapping the objectives of both parties can identify a lot of common ground, not just on immediate objectives but also in identifying the mutually beneficial nature of aligning operational and strategic goals.
 Leverage this common ground to agree upon immediate, operational and strategic campaign objectives.

+- Map activities to objectives.
 Now armed with an idea of spend allocated to each set of objectives, develop your list of campaign activities required to achieve the campaign objectives.
 This may include sales promotion activities to achieve immediate objectives as well as longer term branding initiatives to achieve strategic and operational objectives.

+- Follow-on opportunities.
 As the relationship between the two parties matures and trust is established, look for opportunities to negotiate the aggregated use of co-marketing funding.
 If 10% of your annual co-marketing budget is allocated to strategic initiatives, then aggregating this 10% for the whole year into a single strategic initiative can have far more impact that spending the same amount on an ad hoc basis throughout the year.
 After all, growing sales channels is good for everyone in the long-term.